7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 Beginner metrics: what to track so you do not guess

-You do not need advanced dashboards yet.
-You need a small set of numbers that tell you what to fix next.
+You do not need a giant dashboard yet.
+You need a few numbers that tell you what to fix next.

 Reality check: if opt-in is weak, fix the free download and headline before worrying about scale.